-Parameter Description <query result_type></query Query result in one of these formats: attr - Returns values from one or more specified fields for each object.
+Parameter Description <query< td="">Query result in one of these formats:</query<> Query result in one of these formats: resurt_type> attr - Returns values from one or more specified fields for each object.
 Use the "-a" parameter followed by a comma separated list of fields. object - Shows Security Gateway sets containing data of each retrieved object. <database></database> Name of the database file in quotes.
 For example, "mdsdb".
 Use empty double quotes "" to run the query on the default database.
 Name of the database table that contains the data. <query></query> One or more query strings in a comma separated list.
 Use empty double quotes ("") to return all objects in the database table.
 You can use the asterisk character () as a wildcard replacement for one or more matching characters in your query string. -a <attributes list></attributes If you use the "query_result_type" parameter, you must specify one or more attributes in a comma-delimited list (without spaces) of object fields.
 You can return all object names with the special string:name